aryan008/recovery-pod/README.md

 2.	_To explore the more information on the attributes that are measured_
 *	External links present on the “About” page

+#### Known Bugs
+There are two known bugs in the site:
+*	When the user has “Edit entry” button on their day’s entry, the “Active” class is not reapplied to the “New Entry” link in the Navbar.
+*	JSON file – Property python.linting.pylintEnabled is not allowed

+Despite these known bugs, in the interest of time I will have to leave them in the site even though I would prefer to get them fixed.

+## Deployment

+### Process of deployment
+This site is deployed on Heroku.
+Heroku is a free online hosting service for applications using multiple languages including Python.
+For this reason, it was chosen to host this project.
+To deploy this app on Heroku please follow the steps outlined below:

+*Heroku*
+1. Navigate to the repository for this project ms3-crew-dictionary and click on the green button to open the menu
+2. You can either download the zip file and extract it into your local directory or copy the link to the repository and clone it in the command line
+3. Create a new repository in Github and push this project into the new repository.
+4. Log in to Heroku if you have an account or if you do not have an account, create a new account.
+5.	when in the Heroku dashboard, click on the "New" button and then select "Create new app"
+6. On the next screen enter an app name (must be unique) and select the region closest to you.
+7. In the deploy section, click on "Connect to GitHub"
+8. Select your Github user account and search for the repository that you want to deploy.
+9. If you want, you can enable Automatic Deployment.
+This will build your application each time you push any changes to GitHub.
+10. Navigate to settings and select "Reveal Config Vars.
+Here you will enter the configuration keys and values from your env.py file.
+They should look similar to this:

+IP: 0.0.0.0
+PORT: 5000
+MONGO_DBNAME: [name of your database]
+MONGO_URI: mongodb://<dbuser>:<dbpassword>@ds225442.mlab.com:25442/<dbname>
+SECRET_KEY: [any string of characters. the longer the better]

+11. Now go back to the "Deploy" tab and click on "Deploy Branch"
+12. The website should be deployed on https://[your_app_name].herokuapp.com/

+*Local Deployment*
+1. Create a development project folder and navigate to it cd /[folder path]
+2. Initialise Git git init
+3. Clone the project repository into your local development folder git clone https://github.com/bowets/ms3-crew-dictionary.git
+4. Install Python 3
+5. Install Pip
+6. Create a virtual environment for your local project
+7. Install Flask
+8. Install PyMongo
+9. Install the packages in the requirements.txt file
+10. Create an env.py file with the following parameters:
+IP: 0.0.0.0
+PORT: 5000
+MONGO_DBNAME: [name of your database]
+MONGO_URI: mongodb://<dbuser>:<dbpassword>@ds225442.mlab.com:25442/<dbname>
+SECRET_KEY: [any string of characters. the longer the better] The project already contains a .gitignore file which contains env.py
+11. Run the project python app.py